Finistere/antidote/README.rst

 own Cython code if any.
 It may be moved to another language.

 If you encounter any inconsistencies, please open an issue !
-You can avoid the pre-compiled wheels from PyPI with the following:
+You can avoid the Cython version from PyPI with the following:

 .. code-block:: bash

     pip install --no-binary antidote

+Note that PyPy is tested with the pure Python version, not the Cython one.

 Mypy
 ====